 In a nutshell, microsegmentation works by creating small, distinct segments within a network (usually a segment per individual machine).
 By doing so, each segment becomes its own mini network with its own security perimeter.
 In a microsegmented network, attackers cannot move laterally within the network and reach their target.
 Even if an attacker breaches one segment, the others remain secure.

 Ideally, microsegmentation should create a segment per host or machine.
 But to achieve that, traditional microsegmentation solutions involve installing an agent on every machine and then manually defining the network allow-list (who or what can connect to and from each machine).
-Because of this, microsegmentation has not been a scalable approach (at least until now with Zero Networks ????).

-The Use Cases and Benefits of Microsegmentation
+The Use Cases of and Benefits Microsegmentation

 How to Implement Microsegmentation to Achieve Zero Trust